guikarai/PKCS11-HLF/README.md

         Label:            ForFabric
 ```

-## Hyperledger Fabric, FABRIC CA, HSM and PKCS11
+## Connecting FABRIC CA with SoftHSM2

-### Hardware Security Module (HSM)
+### About Fabric CA and Hardware Security Module (HSM)
 By default, the Fabric CA server and client store private keys in a PEM-encoded file, but they can also be configured to store private keys in an HSM (Hardware Security Module) via PKCS11 APIs.
 This behavior is configured in the BCCSP (BlockChain Crypto Service Provider) section of the server’s or client’s configuration file.

 ### Configuring Fabric CA server to use softhsm2